tonyskn/node-redis-timeseries/README.md

 	// This increments the counters for the
 	// stats keys you provide
 	//
-	// "timestamp" defaults to the current time
+	// "timestamp" defaults to the current time.
+If providing
+	// a timestamp, it should be in unix timestamp format (seconds
+	// since epoch).
     // "increment" defaults to 1
 	//
 	// .exec takes an optional callback with no arguments.